 Classification Inside/Median Outside

 Interstate and Freeways 6 or more lanes 10' 10'

 Interstate and Freeways 4 lanes 4' 10'

-Freeways 4 Ianes ADT < 15,000 4' 4'
+Freeways 4 lanes ADT < 15,000 4' 4'

 Median Divided Arterials and Collectors 6 or more lanes 4' 10'

-Median Divided Arterials and Collectors 4 Ianes ADT > 40,000 4' 10'
+Median Divided Arterials and Collectors 4 lanes ADT > 40,000 4' 10'

-Median Divided Arterials and Collectors 4 Ianes ADT < 40,000 2' 4'
+Median Divided Arterials and Collectors 4 lanes ADT < 40,000 2' 4'

 Multilane Undivided 4 or more lanes ADT > 40,000 N/A 10'

 Multilane Undivided 4 or more lanes ADT < 40,000 N/A 4'

-Two Lane - Two Way ADT ≥ 8,000 N/A 4'
+Two Lane - Two Way ADT > 2,000 N/A 4'

-Two Lane - Two Way ADT > 4,000 N/A 2'
+Two Lane - Two Way 2,000>ADT > 400 N/A 2'

-Two Lane - Two Way ADT < 4,000 N/A N/A
+Two Lane - Two Way ADT < 400 N/A N/A

 Ramps 4' 4'

 Flyovers 4' 10'

 Loops N/A 4'

 - Consider a 12-foot-wide paved outside shoulder for freeways and interstates having truck traffic which exceeds 250 directional design hour volume (DDHV).
-Consider a 12-foot-wide paved median shoulder for these facilities which have six or more lanes and truck traffic exceeding 250 DDHV. - Design 12-foot full depth paved shoulders for freeways and interstates that warrant 12-foot paved shoulders due to heavy truck traffic and design year average daily traffic (ADT)> 40,000.
-The pavement design for median and outside paved shoulders will be as directed by the Materials and Tests Unit - Pavement Design and Analysis Group. - 3.
-Use rumble strips, pavement texturing or other approved methods for delineating mainline pavement surfaces from shoulder pavement surfaces on rural interstate and freeway shoulder surfaces. - Consider 10-foot paved inside shoulders for speeds ≥ 55 mph. - 5.
-Consider additional width for outside paved shoulders on individual ramps if a history of excessive shoulder usage is apparent or expected based upon experience at similar facilities in the region.
+Consider a 12-foot-wide paved median shoulder for these facilities which have six or more lanes and truck traffic exceeding 250 DDHV. - 2.
+Design 12-foot full depth paved shoulders for freeways and interstates that warrant 12-foot paved shoulders due to heavy truck traffic and design year average daily traffic (ADT)> 40,000.
+The pavement design for median and outside paved shoulders will be as directed by the Materials and Tests Unit Pavement Design and Analysis Group. - 3.
+Use rumble strips, pavement texturing or other approved methods for delineating mainline pavement surfaces from shoulder pavement surfaces on rural interstate and freeway shoulder surfaces. - Consider 10-foot paved inside shoulders for speeds ≥ 55 mph.

+- 5. Consider additional width for outside paved shoulders on individual ramps if a history of excessive shoulder usage is apparent or expected based upon experience at similar facilities in the region.
 Discuss the need for additional paved shoulder width on ramps at the Field Inspection.
 The project team will approve any requests for additional paved shoulder widths on ramps.
-The

-- pavement design for the paved shoulders will be as directed by the Materials and Tests Unit Pavement Design and Analysis Group. - 6.
-For auxiliary lanes, pave the full usable shoulder width if the auxiliary lane connects interchanges or is longer than 2,500 feet.
-The pavement design for the paved shoulders on auxiliary laneswill be as directed by the Materials and Tests Unit Pavement Design and Analysis Group. - 7.
-Partial depth paved shoulders can be considered as a cost reduction measure if approved by the Materials and Tests Unit Pavement Design and Analysis Group - 8.
+The pavement design for the paved shoulders will be as directed by the Materials and Tests Unit Pavement Design and Analysis Group. - 6.
+For auxiliary lanes, apply the main-line paved shoulder width if the auxiliary lane connects interchanges or is longer than 2,500 feet.
+The pavement design for the paved shoulders on auxiliary lanes will be as directed by the Materials and Tests Unit Pavement Design and Analysis Group. - 7.
+Partial depth paved shoulders can be considered as a cost reduction measure if approved by the Materials and Tests Unit Pavement Design and Analysis Group. - 8.
 At locations where the bridge offsets on directional ramps (flyovers) have been switched to accommodate horizontal sight distance, adjustments should also be made to the corresponding paved shoulders.

 When utilizing a paved shoulder, a minimum 2-foot turf shoulder is required beyond the paved shoulder limit and may affect total shoulder width.
-In areas where guardrail is warranted, the additional 3-foot to 5-foot shoulder widths noted above include the 2-foot minimum turf shoulder.
+In areas where guardrail is warranted, the additional 3-foot to 5-foot shoulder widths noted in Figure 4-1 and Figure 4-2 respectively include the 2-foot minimum turf shoulder.